Please carefully consider these points before your book:

 - This includes students who are transferring from another HEI to Maynooth University or St Patrick’s College

-- This category also includes students who defer their first year course and/or are returning to a repeat or re-start first year course.
+- This category also includes students who defer their first year course via the University records Office and/or are returning to a repeat or re-start first year course.